Student Financial Aid

 Pennsylvania State Grant - Must be a PA resident at least 12 months prior to enrolling in the university and must have completed the FAFSA by May 1.
 Eligibility and amount are determined by Pennsylvania Higher Education Assistance Agency (PHEAA), not the university.
 For questions regarding residency, status notice information, or income validation call PHEAA at 1-800-692-7392.

 Donor Scholarships - These scholarships are awarded to returning students only.
 They are not automatically renewed each year.
 Priority consideration is given to students who complete a FAFSA by March 1 of each year, enrolled in at least 6 credits by April 15, and have at least a 2.0 cumulative GPA.
 Students will be required to submit a thank-you note to be considered in subsequent years.
 Completion of the verification process, if selected, is required before the scholarship will be credited to student accounts.
 Please see our website for more information.
+Preference given to those students with student loans.

 Federal Work Study - This is a need based program.
 It is funded by a match between the federal government and the school.
 An award of work study does not guarantee a position; all jobs are filled at the discretion of individual departments.
-Biweekly paychecks are deposited for hours worked; the amount is not deducted from the student account balance.
+Biweekly paychecks are direct deposited for hours worked; the amount is not deducted from the student account balance.

 Federal Direct Student Loan: